A reinvigorated and sustainable space for years to come.

 We will also reimagine and redisplay the permanent exhibition.
 The refreshed space will share the stories of the people working on, using and passing through railway stations, while celebrating the building's heritage.
 The visitor experience will be transformed through authentic stories, engaging and immersive interpretation and greater access for all.

-The revitalised and reimagined Station Hall will reopen in late 2024, sustainable and reinvigorated for years to come.
+The revitalised and reimagined Station Hall will reopen in Spring 2025, sustainable and reinvigorated for years to come.

 This work has been generously funded by the Department for Digital, Culture, Media & Sport for the new roof and the Friends of the National Railway Museum for the exhibition.